Students For Society: Seema Azad episode

 In March 2017, SFS was objected by PU authorities and RSS student wing, Akhil Bharatiya Vidyarthi Parishad (ABVP), when it brought activist Seema Azad to the campus.
 It was a planned event, Second Conference of SFS in the university the permission for which was rejected by university authorities on the behest of MP from Chandigarh and some student organisations.
 SFS objected to that and took out their conference outside VC office.
 Where, Azad was dressed as a Sikh woman, addressed the students on the topic 'Rise of fascism'.
 The ABVP had maintained that it would oppose her with swords and sticks.

 Controversies

-SFS has been the point of discussion among university students and outer folks on various grounds.
-Be it their straight forward approach against the establishment or their vocal arguments against the major failures of the government.
-But along with this, they are not able to safeguard themselves from various controversies.
-From sharing the stage with the Pro-Khalistani organizations or hurting the religious sentiments of the people but they have always defended them out of such controversies by their fierce way of arguments.
+SFS is a subject of discussion among university students and others regarding its approach to the establishment and its arguments concerning government policies.
+The organization has also been involved in controversies, such as appearing with Pro-Khalistani groups or issues regarding religious sentiments.
+In response to these controversies, the organization has defended its positions through its methods of argument.